 A standard air filter can be installed in front of your intake fan(s) if your case doesn’t have one to ensure that cleaner and more dust-free air is drawn into your case.

-Because the airflow is more balanced (but not equal air pressure), plenty enough air is still exhausted, which means that plenty enough air is flowing in and out to help achieve optimal airflow.
+Because the airflow is more balanced (but not equal air pressure), plenty enough air is still exhausted, which means plenty is flowing in and out to help achieve optimal airflow.

-This leaves very little chance for stagnant air hanging around to warm up and to cause the internal temperature to rise above desired levels.
+This leaves little chance for stagnant air hanging around to warm up and prevents the internal temperature from rising above desired levels.

 How to configure the fans

 Take a look at the fans that you currently have on your PC.
 Take note of how many intake fans you have versus the number of exhaust fans.

-If you have any that are noisy, disconnect them one at a time until the noise is gone.
 You will then be clear on which fans you need to replace.
-If a fan is noisy from a cold start-up but goes quieter as it spins, be sure to replace it as it will most likely give you problems later on.
+If a fan is noisy from a cold start-up but goes quieter as it spins, be sure to replace it, as it will most likely give you problems later on.

 Tip: Do not disconnect crucial fans for hardware components while your computer is running, like CPU or GPU fans for example.

 Assess the number of fans you need

 The size of the computer case will dictate how many fans you are able to install to a certain degree.

 For most mid-tower cases, you will preferably want around two or three fans on the intake on the front side of your PC and one exhaust fan.

 A larger case has more areas where air can be pushed out of the case compared to a smaller mid-tower.
 So I recommend a minimum of three intake fans to begin optimizing airflow.

 Try to stick to the largest type of fan your case can support.
-You will be very happy you done this, later on, so you can enjoy a very quiet system.
+You will be very happy you have done this later, so you can enjoy a very quiet system.